 [Heading inserted in Gazette 10 Dec 2004 p.
 5902.]

 196P.
-Selection of pension period
+Pension period, selection of

 (1) A Term Allocated Pension Member is to select the period for which the Member’s term allocated pension is to be paid and give notice of that selection to the Board before the Member’s first pension day.